 The rift between Ahmadinejad and Khamene'i erupted into the open April 2011 when Ahmadinejad dismissed the intelligence minister Heydar Moslehi and attempted to replace him with a Mashai loyalist.
 The Supreme Leader reinstated Moslehi, and Ahmadinejad protested by refusing to attend cabinet meetings from April 24 to May 4.
 The political establishment, including the Revolutionary Guard and Majles, rallied around the Supreme Leader, forcing Ahmadinejad to accept Moslehi's reinstatement and later leading to the charging of 25 Mashai loyalists with witchcraft or sorcery.
 The Majles voted on May 25, 2011, to investigate Ahmadinejad for bribery in the 2009 election.
 On June 1, the Majles voted 165-1 to declare illegal Ahmadinejad's mid-May 2011 sacking of the Oil Minister and two other ministers.
 In late June, the Majles rejected Ahmadinejad's nominee to head a new Sports and Youth Affairs Ministry and said it would summon Ahmadinejad for formal questioning.
 Perhaps seeking to prevent the Revolutionary Guard from acting more forcefully against him, Ahmadinejad appointed Guard official Rostam Ghasemi (commander of its engineering arm, Khatem ol-Anbiya) as Oil Minister on July 27, 2011.
 He was confirmed on August 3 and simultaneously took over leadership of the Organization of Petroleum Exporting Countries (OPEC) because Iran holds the rotating leadership seat.
 Ghasemi is under U.S. financial sanctions and EU financial and travel sanctions, although an agreement between OPEC and Austria will allow him to attend the group's meetings in Vienna.

 The institutional moves to criticize and investigate Ahmadinejad and his allies caused many outside experts to conclude that the Supreme Leader had shifted decisively against Ahmadinejad to the point where he was seeking his removal.
 Others concluded the Supreme Leader seeks to weaken Ahmadinejad but not force his replacement outright, an action that would expose divisiveness within the regime that could benefit the Green Movement.
 In September 2011, the split continued with allegations that a \$2.6 billion embezzlement scheme involving fraudulent letters of credit were facilitated by Mashai-an implied link of the scam to Ahmadinejad himself.
 The allegations prompted the Majles to begin impeachment proceedings against the Finance Minister, Shams ed-Din Hoseini, an Ahmadinejad ally.
 As the split erupted, some in the Majles raised the possibility of abolishing the presidency entirely and putting governance directly in the hands of the Supreme Leader and a Prime Minister selected by the Majles.
-The Supreme Leader expressed support for that idea (an implicit threat to prevent Ahmadinejad from helping Mashai succeed him as President) on October 16, 2011, as discussed above.
+The Supreme Leader expressed support for that idea (an implicit threat to prevent Ahmadineiad from helping Mashai succeed him as President) on October 16, 2011, as discussed above.
+In early November 2011, an ally of Mashai reportedly was arrested and Ahmadinejad, in November 3 speech to supporters, harshly criticized Khamene'i loyalists who he believes are responsible for the political attacks on his presidency and his allies.